 - Go to Apps.

 - Search for microG.
 Open microG Services and click on the Settings icon.
-Turn on Google Device Registration, Cloud Messaging and Google SafetyNet.
+Turn on Google Device Registration, Cloud Messaging,g and Google SafetyNet.

 - After that, tap on Self-Check in MicroG Services and check to enable everything listed there.
-Allow permissions to everything listed there. (if the checkbox is not getting checked, tap on the left side of the checkbox where the text is)
+Allow permissions for everything listed there.
+(If the checkbox is not getting checked, tap on the left side of the checkbox where the text is.)

 - Now, in the MicroG Services App.
 Allow permission to draw over other apps.

-- Go back to microG Settings and click on Account.
+- Go back to microG, set the Account, and then click on Account.

 - Enter your Google Account details to log in to your Google account.

-- Once you have added the account, go back to your phone’s Settings menu.
+- After Accounte adds the Account, return to your phone’s Settings menu.

 - In the Settings menu, look for “User and Accounts”.